 Amex allows you to use the rebate for up to 500,000 Membership Rewards points back each year.

 Thrifty Tip #1: You can only choose your selected airline upon opening an account and then once per year in January.
 Make sure you choose this wisely.

 Booking a Flight on Your Selected Airline

 Let me give you a real-world example of how this works.
-On Friday of last week, we posted a round trip Delta flight deal from Philadelphia to Reykjavik, Iceland (PHL – KEF).
-I am able to pull up this fare on Delta’s website for $547.91 as pictured below.
+Let’s take the following Delta flight deal from Philadelphia to Reykjavik, Iceland (PHL – KEF) from late August.
+I was able to pull up this fare on Delta’s website for $547.91 as pictured below.

 One of my favorite parts of this benefit is that you will still earn miles and elite qualifying credits from the airline.
 In this case, I will earn Delta SkyMiles and both MQMS and MQDs towards Delta Medallion status.

 This is one of my favorite benefits offered from any travel rewards credit card.
-It represents a great way to save even more money on flight deals you find here or with your Thrifty Traveler Premium membership.
-Click Here to learn more about the Business Platinum Card from American Express.
+It’s a great way to save even more money on flight deals you find here or with your Thrifty Traveler Premium membership.
+Sadly, the benefit is only available on the business version of the Platinum card from American Express.